How the LinkedIn algorithm works in 2024

 How does the LinkedIn algorithm work?

-1. LinkedIn decides if your post is spam or good content
+1. LinkedIn decides if your post is spam or high-quality content

 The LinkedIn algorithm begins by classifying your post to determine whether it violates any of the platform’s spam guidelines or other community policies.

 If the AI detects clear violations, the content is filtered.
-Some clear-cut examples of spam as defined by LinkedIn are:
+LinkedIn says violations can include:

 If the content type is not clear enough to filter automatically, it’s sent for human review.
-If it passes the human review, the content continues to be displayed on the platform.
+If it passes the human review, the content continues to be displayed on the platform with monitoring.

 2. LinkedIn puts your post to the test

-Once the LinkedIn algorithm has established that you haven’t posted something too spammy, LinkedIn watches for engagement signals to determine how valuable your post is to people in your immediate and extended networks.
+Once the LinkedIn algorithm has established that you haven’t posted something too spammy, the network distributes your post to a small group of your followers and watches for engagement signals.

-Engagement is a good signal that your post has value—but not all engagement is created equal.
-As you’ll see below, recent changes to the LinkedIn algorithm specifically value meaningful engagement.
+Engagement is a good signal that your post has value, but not all engagement is created equal.
+The algorithm specifically values meaningful engagement.
 That means thoughtful comments from people in relevant fields.

 3. LinkedIn delivers your most valuable content to relevant users